Religious & Spiritual Life

 Grief and Loss Support

-As ordained clergy, Rev. Maeba is available for grief and loss counseling to any member of the Goucher Community.
-She also works closely with the Student Counseling Center to refer for long-term support.
-To make an appointment with a trained professional counselor click here or call: 410-337-6481
+The chaplain works closely with the Student Counseling Center to refer for long-term support.
+Click here to make an appointment with a professional counselor or call, 410-337-6481.